solital/documentation/docs/docs/upgrade-guide.md

 ### Checking Solital Version

 To verify that the update was successful, run `php vinci version` to see the Core version.
-Also, run `php -S localhost:8000 -t public/` to check on the splash screen that everything is working.
+Also, run `php vinci server` to check on the splash screen that everything is working.